Spinach Companion Plants, Flowers, and Herbs

 Spinach is a popular crop species that greatly benefit from companion planting techniques.
 Spinach has a shallow root system that gains nutrients from legumes and benefits from retained soil moisture from shady species, all while being provided pest relief by other crops.

 Companion planting is a simple task, but it can be detrimental to your plants if paired with the wrong species.
-The following article dives into the green and leafy world of spinach companion plants, including which species are the best to plant and which plants you should avoid at all costs!
+In this article, I dive into the green and leafy world of spinach companion plants, including which species are the best to plant and which plants you should avoid at all costs!

 What Is Companion Planting?